Rolling Meadows High School

-“In a diverse united we are united” RMHS display of diversity.
+“In a diverse society we are united” RMHS display of diversity.

 Demographics

 As of 2023, the school's student body is 48.1% White, 36.9% Hispanic, 7.7% Asian, 3.8% Black, and 3.3% two or more races.

 Academics

 Rolling Meadows High School is designated as a "Blue Ribbon School" by the U.S. Department of Education.
 10.8% of students as of 2014 met State Test performance Index minimum educational standards.
 It is listed as one of the top 1000 high schools in all of the United States and a lower teacher to student ratio than surrounding schools in the district.

 Rolling Meadows High School offers 28 Advanced Placement courses.
 In 2012, 38% of students were enrolled in an AP course, up from 21% in 2010.
 The AP Exam Pass Rate of a score of 3 or better is at 78%.
 As of 2019, 55.8% of students were taking one or more early college courses such as AP and dual-credit.
 In 2020, Rolling Meadows High School had a graduation rate of 91%, higher than the state average of 88%.

 Rolling Meadows High School also offers Career and Technical Education (CTE) courses through a career pathways program which, "prepare[s] students for the workplace by building academic, vocational, career planning, and citizenship skills."
 Some of the CTE pathways include aerospace engineering, automotive technician, early childhood education, nutrition and culinary arts, cosmetology, and nursing assistant, among others.